Title Insurance Specifications

 Title Commitment Requirements

 PennyMac requires a final title commitment or binder or title policy to be provided with each loan offered for purchase.
-In escrow states, PennyMac may accept preliminary title commitments as long as the HUD-1 shows sufficient coverage to cover the loan amount.
+In escrow states, PennyMac may accept preliminary title commitments as long as the Closing Disclosure shows sufficient coverage to cover the loan amount.

 Title insurance policies must be written on a standard form meeting the specifications of Fannie Mae, Freddie Mac and GNMA.